 The High-Beta Tokamak Experiment On-Campus at the Columbia Plasma Physics Laboratory

-Doctoral Students Present their Research at National Conferences
+Students and Staff Present their Research at National Conferences

 Columbia Researchers at the National Spherical Torus Experiment